Home

 Charles Minerd was born on Feb.
 28, 1819 on the family farm at Hexebarger near Kingwood, Somerset County, PA, the son of Jacob and Catherine (Younkin) Minerd Jr.

 Charles married his first cousin, Adaline Harbaugh.
-She was born in 1827 on a farm at what is now Clairton Lake near Scullton, Somerset County, the daughter of Leonard and Martha (Minerd) Harbaugh Sr.
+(1827-1899), a native of nearby Cranberry Glade near Scullton, Somerset County, and the daughter of Leonard and Martha (Minerd) Harbaugh Sr.

 Charles had light brown hair and blue eyes.
-He was very responsible, had good interpersonal skills and knew how to read and write.
+He appears to have been responsible-minded and had good interpersonal skills and knew how to read and write.
 When his father died in 1842, Charles at age 23 was chosen to hand-deliver cash to neighbors to pay off debts.

 Charles' signature